 Warning!
 It's so easy to lose hours here.

-Does using the power of the spoken word positively mean you have to be a 'pollyanna' about everything or everybody you meet
+Does using the power of the spoken word positively mean you have to be a 'pollyanna' about everything or everybody you meet in life?

 You know...absolutely everything is 'nice', 'super' or 'wonderful' regardless of what you feel or the situation you're in.